replayio/docs/src/app/test-runners/cypress-io/record-your-first-replay/page.md

 ---
-title: Record Your First Replay
+title: Record your first replay
 description: Recording your test with the Replay browser is as simple as installing a Cypress plugin.
 This doc shows how you can record your first test in under two minutes.
 ---
 {% steps %}